kaeferfreund/freepbx-ldap/README.md

-# FreePBX LDAP Directory
+# This is a
-A simple LDAP server to serve a searchable address book of internal extensions from the FreePBX DB
+A simple LDAP server to serve a searchable address book of internal extensions from the FreePBX DB to Gigaset DECT devices such as the current IP670 Pro.

+## Thanks!
+This work is based on a1commss freepbx-ldap, vjeantet's goldap as well as vjeantet's ldapserver.
+Many THANKS for sharing your work.

 ## How it works
-It starts the LDAP service on port 10389 and responds to directory search requests by translating them into a SQL query against the "asterisk.users" table in MySQL.
+It starts the LDAP service on port 10389 and responds to directory search requests by translating them into a SQL query against the "asterisk.users" table in MySQL/MariaDB.

 Since we aren't working with sensitive information or trying to implement authentication, but most phones require a bind request with a username & password before they'll search, it'll respond as success to any bind request without checking credentials.